wso2/docs-is/en/docs/learn/fraud-detection.md

     It is important for an authentication platform to have fraud detection, RBA and IDV systems integrated in order to ensure a safe and trustworthy environment for their users.
 Having those strategies can help mitigate any severe impact caused to the organization in terms of finance or reputation.
-Integration with BI systems play a major role in making informed business decisions in your enterprise.
+Integration with BI systems play a major role in making informed business decisions in an enterprise.

     There are multiple vendors in the market who provide tools utilizing advanced artificial intelligence / machine learning techniques for implementing these strategies.
 Most of them provide APIs or libraries for any enterprise to